Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 As for us, we prefer the MyriadGUI 2D conventions, in which ordinates increase when going from the top of the viewport to its bottom, as depicted in the following figure:

-Such a setting can be obtained thanks to:
+Such a setting can be obtained thanks to (with Erlang conventions):

-Each time the OpenGL canvas is resized, this projection matrix will have to be updated, with the same procedure yet based on the new dimensions.
+Each time the OpenGL canvas is resized, this projection matrix has to be updated, with the same procedure, yet based on the new dimensions.

-Using "stable", device-independent floats instead of integers directly accounting for pixels may be more convenient.
+Using "stable", device-independent floats - instead of integers directly accounting for pixels - is generally more convenient.
 For example a resizing of the viewport will then not require an update of the projection matrix.
 One may refer to gui_opengl_minimal_test.erl for a full example thereof.

 These are thus Z-up conventions (the Z axis being vertical and designating altitudes), like modelling software such as Blender.

-The rendering objective requires to have ultimately one's scene transformed as a whole in eyes coordinates (to obtain coordinates along the aforementioned 2D screen referential, along the X and Y axes - the Z one serving to sort out depth, as per our conventions).
+The rendering objective requires to have ultimately one's scene transformed as a whole in eye coordinates (to obtain coordinates along the aforementioned 2D screen coordinate system, along the X and Y axes - the Z one serving to sort out depth, as per our 2D conventions).

-For that, a prerequisite is to have the target scene correctly composed, with all its elements defined in the same (scene-global) space, in their respective position and orientation (then only the viewpoint, i.e. the virtual camera, can take into account the scene as a whole, to transform it to eye coordinates).
+For that, a prerequisite is to have the target scene correctly composed, with all its elements defined in the same, scene-global, space, in their respective position and orientation (then only the viewpoint, i.e. the virtual camera, can take into account the scene as a whole, to transform it ultimately to eye coordinates).

-As each individual type of model (ex: a bike model) is natively defined in an abstract, local referential (an orthonormal basis) of its own, each actual model instance (ex: the first bike, the second bike) has to be specifically placed in the referential of the overall scene.
-This placement is either directly defined in that target space (ex: bike A is at this absolute position and orientation in the scene global referential) or relatively to a series of parent referentials (ex: this character rides bike B - and thus is defined relatively to it, knowing that the bike is placed relatively to the car, and that the car itself is placed relatively to the scene).
+As each individual type of model (e.g. a bike model) is natively defined in an abstract, local coordinate system (an orthonormal basis) of its own, each actual model instance (e.g. the first bike, the second bike) has to be specifically placed in the coordinate system of the overall scene.
+This placement is either directly defined in that target space (e.g. bike A is at this absolute position and orientation in the scene global coordinate system) or relatively to a series of parent coordinate systems (e.g. this character rides bike B - and thus is defined relatively to it, knowing that for example the bike is placed relatively to the car, and that the car itself is placed relatively to the scene).

-So in the general case, referentials are nested (recursively defined relatively to their parent) and form a tree [4] whose root corresponds to the referential of the overall scene, like in:
+So in the general case, coordinate systems are nested (recursively defined relatively to their parent) and form a tree [6] whose root corresponds to the (possibly absolute) coordinate system of the overall scene, like in (R standing here for reference frame, a concept that we deem a bit more general than coordinate system):

-A series of model transformations has thus to be operated in order to express all models in the scene referential:
+A series of model transformations has thus to be operated in order to express all models in the scene reference frame:

-For example the hand of a character may be defined in \(R_h\), itself defined relatively to its associated forearm in \(R_f\) up to the overall referential \(R_a\) of that character, defined relatively to the referential of the whole scene, \(R_s\).
-This referential may have no explicit parent defined, meaning implicitly that it is defined in the canonical, global referential.
+For example the hand of a character may be defined in \(R_h\), itself defined relatively to its associated forearm in \(R_f\) up to the overall reference frame \(R_a\) of that character, defined relatively to the reference frame of the whole scene, \(R_s\).
+This reference frame may have no explicit parent defined, meaning implicitly that it is defined in the canonical, global, "world" reference frame.

-Once the model is expressed as a whole in the scene-global referential, the next transformations have to be conducted : view and projection.
-The view transformation involves at least an extra referential, the one of the camera in charge of the rendering, which is \(R_c\), possibly defined relatively to \(R_s\).
+Once the model is expressed as a whole in the scene-global reference frame, the next transformations have to be conducted : view and projection.
+The view transformation involves at least an extra reference frame, the one of the camera in charge of the rendering, which is \(R_c\), possibly defined relatively to \(R_s\) (or any other reference frame).

-So a geometry (ex: a part of the hand, defined in \(R_f\)) has been transformed upward in the referential tree in order to be expressed in the common, "global" scene referential \(R_s\), before being transformed last in the camera one, \(R_c\).
+So a geometry (e.g. a part of the hand, defined in \(R_f\)) has to be transformed upward in the reference frame tree in order to be expressed in the common, "global" scene reference frame \(R_s\), before being transformed last in the camera one, \(R_c\) .

-In practice, all these operations can be done thanks to the multiplication of homogeneous 4x4 matrices, each able to express any combination of rotations, scalings/reflections/shearings, translations, which thus include the transformation of one referential into another.
-Their product can be computed once, and then applying a vector (ex: corresponding to a vertex) to the resulting matrix allows to perform in one go the full composition thereof, encoding all model-view transformations and even the projection as well.
+In practice, all these operations can be done thanks to the multiplication of homogeneous 4x4 matrices, each able to express any combination of rotations, scalings/reflections/shearings, translations [7], which thus include the transformation of one reference frame into another.
+Their product can be computed once, and then applying a vector (e.g. corresponding to a vertex) to the resulting matrix allows to perform in one go the full composition thereof, encoding all model-view transformations (and even the projection) as well.

 Noting \(P_{a{\rightarrow}b}\) the transition matrix transforming a vector \(\vec{V_a}\) expressed in \(R_a\) into its representation \(\vec{V_b}\) in \(R_b\), we have:

-Thus, to express the geometry of said hand (natively defined in \(R_h\)) in camera space (hence in \(R_c\)), the following composition of referential changes [5] shall be applied:
+Thus, to express the geometry of said hand (natively defined in \(R_h\)) in camera space (hence in \(R_c\)), the following composition of reference frame changes [8] shall be applied:

-So a whole series of transformations can be done by applying a single matrix - whose coordinates are now to be determined.
+So a whole series of transformations can be done by applying a single matrix - whose coordinates are determined now.

-For that, let's consider an homogeneous 4x4 matrix is in the form of:
+For that, let's consider that an homogeneous 4x4 matrix is in the form of:

 It can be interpreted as a matrix comprising two blocks of interest, \(R\) and \(\vec{T}\):